-OCLI’s cataract specialists in Long Island & Manhattan are renowned surgeons, trained in innovative surgical techniques and technologies to help patients improve their vision.
+OCLI’s cataract specialists in Long Island and Manhattan are renowned surgeons, trained in innovative surgical techniques and technologies to help patients from Brooklyn, Huntington, Manhasset, and surrounding areas improve their vision.
 These highly skilled specialists are also trained in the use of new lens implantation and sutureless surgery.

 A cataract is a clouding of the eye’s lens, which can distort or block light rays from reaching the retina.
 They usually develop slowly and cause no pain.
 As they grows larger, they begin to cloud more of the eye’s lens and significantly impair vision.
 The only way to treat cataracts is with surgery.